vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

      - Chanho - Curve Researcher
      - Fiddy - Curve Team
      - Amadeo - Grants Council Member

-Llama Risk currently consists of managers Wormhole and Knows, technical lead Marin, legal counsel Svetlin and our Llama Risk analyst team.
+- Team: Llama Risk currently consists of managers Wormhole and Knows, technical lead Marin, legal counsel Svetlin, and our Llama Risk analyst team.
+- Responsibilities: Llama Risk conducts risk assessments and analysis relevant to Curve and its LPs.
+It began its operations in Q4 '21 as a community initiative and has been operating as a DAO-funded non-profit since then.
+It typically reviews stablecoin and LSD protocols that have Curve pools and has recently begun assessing existing and prospective collateral types for crvUSD.
+In addition to its own in-house assessments, it works with third-party risk and analytics teams to provide relevant risk-related services to Curve.
+It has also recently begun work in regulatory affairs to help regulators understand the state of DeFi and the projects building in it.
+     - Investigate and publish risk assessments relevant to Curve DAO, LPs, and crvUSD users
+     - Point of contact with protocol teams integrating with Curve
+     - DAO housekeeping- monitor the state of gauges and DAO votes for issues requiring action
+     - Regulatory Affairs- outreach with regulators and web3 working groups
+     - Fund risk analysis teams to provide dashboards/analytics for Curve users

 ### **Curve Analytics**
 - Budget: 2m CRV vested over 365 days for operations from Q1 '24 to Q1 '26